+'''

 The Query RMP Playback State API shall be defined as follows:

 '''

+'''

 method: "org.atsc.query.rmpPlaybackState"

-'''
+params: Omitted

+Response:

-result: A JSON object containing a playbackState key/value pair. result JSON Schema:
+result: A JSON object containing a playbackState key/value pair.

-'''
+result JSON Schema:

 {

 "type": "object",

-"properties": {"playbackState": {"type": "integer", "minimum": 0, "maximum": 2}},
+"properties": {"playbackState": {"type": "integer", "minimum": -1, "maximum": 3}},

 "required": ["playbackState"]

 }

 '''

-playbackState: This integer value shall indicate one of the following playback states of the RMP:
+playbackState -This integer value shall indicate one of the following playback states of the RMP:

-- 0 if the content is actively playing; - 1 if the playback is paused for any reason and has not ended (e.g. seeking or stalled, paused for user interaction, waiting for user input, stopped due to errors); - 2 if the playback has ended (e.g. the end of the content is reached).
+- -1 if the content is initializing, connecting and the state cannot be determined, for example there is a time window between changing the channel, accessing the SLT, MPD and initializing the channel where the state is unclear; - 0 if the content is actively playing, and if encrypted, there are necessarily also valid DRM licenses and the CDM is decrypting the content; - 1 if the playback is paused for any reason and has not ended (e.g. seeking or stalled, paused for user interaction, waiting for user input, stopped due to errors); - 2 if the playback has ended (e.g. the end of the content is reached). - 3 if the content is encrypted and not viewable (i.e. there are no valid keys and the CDM is not decrypting the content).